fredhsu/learning-in-public/linear-algebra/linear-algebra.md

 \end{bmatrix}
 $$

-Any matrix can be geometrically viewed as a [[Linear Transformation]]
+Any matrix can be geometrically viewed as a [[Linear Transformation]].
+In fact, you can create a 1:1 correspondence between a set of linear transformations $f$ and a matrix $A$ for a given basis.
+From this perspective a matrix is simply a representation of linear transformations relative to a given basis.

 ### Orthogonal Matrix

 - Has columns that are [[orthnormal]], resulting in A^(-1) = A^T, which makes calculating the inverse efficient
 - Results in a rotation when viewed as a linear transformation, the transformation is done relative to an [[orthonormal basis]]

-## Linear Combination

-A combination of scaling (multiplying) or adding vectors

-## Linear Transformation
+### Linear Transformation

 By multiplying a vector by a matrix, we can perform transformations of the vector.
 So geometrically a matrix represents a linear transform of a vector.